Gravity or turbulence? VII. The Schmidt-Kennicutt law, the star formation efficiency, and the mass density of clusters from gravitational collapse rather than turbulent support: Discussion

 \begin{itemize} \item HFS: $M_*(t) = (18.18 \, \Msun) \exp\left({\frac{t}{0.34 \, {\rm Myr}}}\right).$ \item HF: $M_*(t) = (0.23 \, \Msun) \exp\left({\frac{t}{0.61 \, {\rm Myr}}}\right).$ \end{itemize}

-Comparing with eq. \ref{eq:exponential_SFR}, we can see that the $e$-folding time is $\tausfr \approx 0.34$ Myr for run HFS and $\tausfr \approx \, 0.61$ Myr for the FS (during its exponential growth phase).
+Therefore, we can see that the $e$-folding time is $\tausfr \approx 0.34$ Myr for run HFS and $\tausfr \approx \, 0.61$ Myr for the FS (during its exponential growth phase).
 This implies that the free-fall time corresponding to the instantaneous SFR is $\tauff \sim$ {\blue 0.10} ~Myr for the HFS simulation and $\tauff \sim$ 0.18 Myr for the FS.
-Therefore, the relevant free-fall time for the present-day SFR in the HFS is $\sim$ 5 $\times$ smaller (and $\sim$2.8 $\times$ smaller for the FS) than the typically assumed lifetime of embedded YSOs \citep[$\sim$0.5 Myr, e.g.,][]{Lada+13}, and $\sim$ 20 $\times$ smaller ($\sim$11.1 $\times$ smaller for the FS) than that of general YSOs \citep[$\sim$2 Myr, e.g.,][]{Evans+09}.
+Thus, the relevant free-fall time for the present-day SFR in the HFS is $\sim$ 5 $\times$ smaller (and $\sim$2.8 $\times$ smaller for the FS) than the typically assumed lifetime of embedded YSOs \citep[$\sim$0.5 Myr, e.g.,][]{Lada+13}, and $\sim$ 20 $\times$ smaller ($\sim$11.1 $\times$ smaller for the FS) than that of general YSOs \citep[$\sim$2 Myr, e.g.,][]{Evans+09}.
 In our simulations, we use $\tausf$ as an observational proxy for $\tausfr$, and the values of $\tausf$ used in our analysis for the HFS are $\sim$1.2, $\sim$1.5, and $\sim$1.7 Myr (see \S \ref{subsec:structure}).
-Consequently, $\tauff$ is $\sim$12, 15, and 17$\times$ larger than $\tauff$, Similarly, for the FS, $\tausf$ takes the values $\sim$3.4 and 4.2 Myr, resulting in a $\tausf$ that is $\sim$18 and 23 $\times$ larger than $\tauff$.
+Consequently, $\tausf$ is $\sim$12, 15, and 17$\times$ larger than $\tauff$.
+Similarly, for the FS, $\tausf$ takes the values $\sim$3.4 and 4.2 Myr, resulting in a $\tausf$ that is $\sim$18 and 23 $\times$ larger than $\tauff$.
 Therefore, the first factor in Eq. \eqref{eq:eff_prod_of_ratios_est} is in general small, typically of the order $\sim 0.1$.
 Note that this argument applies mainly to the gas directly involved in the SF process, specifically within the inner contours.
 In the outer contours, $\tauff$ is on the order of magnitude of $\tausf$.
 However, while the mass in stars remains constant in the outer contours, the mass of the gas increases linearly with the contour size \citep[see][]{Ballesteros-Paredes+23}.
-This results in a net effect of maintaining a low $\epsilon_{ff}$ (see below).
+Moreover, in our models the density exhibits a power-law dependence on the contour size, with an exponent close to $-2.0$ (see Fig. \ref{fig:rho-r}), implying a linear scaling between mass and size.
+This results in a net effect of maintaining a low $\epsilon_{\rm ff}$ (see below).